rwbutler/OpenConnectivity/README.md

 - [x] Detect when connected to a router that has no Internet access.
 - [x] Be notified of changes in Internet connectivity.
 - [x] Polling connectivity checks may be performed where a constant network connection is required (optional).

+## Blog Post

+For more background, take a look at the blog post on [Detecting Internet Connectivity using OpenCombine](https://medium.com/@rwbutler/detecting-internet-connectivity-using-opencombine-1a11e36d233b).

 ## Usage